mannduuu07-png/ecommerce-funnel-analysis/README.md

 ### 4. Drop-Off Last-Event Analysis
 ![Drop-Off Analysis](4_dropoff_analysis.png)
-*Found that 15.3% of sessions with no transaction record ended at 'ADD_TO_CART'.*
+*Found that 15.3% of sessions with no transaction record ended at `ADD_TO_CART`.*

 ### 5. Milestone Funnel Overview
 ![Funnel Overview](5_funnel_overview.png)
-*Visualized progression across 'HOMEPAGE' → 'ADD_TO_CART' → 'BOOKING'.*
+*Visualized progression across `HOMEPAGE` → `ADD_TO_CART` → `BOOKING`.*

-Coverage note: Approximately 95% of clickstream sessions overlap with sessionsin the transactions data.
-The funnel therefore describes a transaction-heavy sampleand should not be interpreted as a platform-wide conversion benchmark.
+Coverage note: Approximately 95% of clickstream sessions overlap with sessions in the transactions data.
+The funnel therefore describes a transaction-heavy sample and should not be interpreted as a platform-wide conversion benchmark.

 ---